noir-lang/noir/circuits/cpp/barretenberg/README.md

 The report will land in the build directory in the all_test_coverage_report directory.

 Alternatively you can build separate test binaries, e.g. honk_tests or numeric_tests and run **make test** just for them or even just for a single test.
-Then the report will just show coverage for those binaries
+Then the report will just show coverage for those binaries.

 ### VS Code configuration
 A default configuration for VS Code is provided by the file [`barretenberg.code-workspace`](barretenberg.code-workspace).
 These settings can be overridden by placing configuration files in `.vscode/`.